Ashby Underwriting Privacy Notice – May 2021

 - Payments to and from individuals

-- Verify your identity and carry out anti-fraud/financial crime checks
+- Verifying your identity and carrying out sanctions/anti-fraud/financial crime checks

 - Handling claims